Italian battleship Vittorio Veneto: Battle of Cape Matapan

-During this period of the battle, torpedo bombers from the carrier HMS Formidable arrived on the scene, and their attack forced Vittorio Veneto to break off the engagement with the British cruisers to take evasive action.
+During this period of the battle, torpedo bombers from the carrier HMS Formidable arrived on the scene and their attack forced Vittorio Veneto to break off the engagement with the British cruisers to take evasive action.
 She evaded the torpedoes, but the attack convinced Iachino that the Mediterranean Fleet was at sea, which prompted him to end the operation and return to port.
 The British launched several air attacks against the Italian fleet in an attempt to slow down Vittorio Veneto, including land-based Blenheim bombers from Greece and Crete.
 Later in the afternoon Formidable launched a second strike, and at 15:10 one of her Swordfish hit Vittorio Veneto on her port side, aft.
 The Italian anti-aircraft gunners shot the plane down after it launched its torpedo.
 The hit sheared off the port side propeller, damaged the shaft, jammed the port rudder, and disabled the aft port pumps.
 It also caused severe flooding—some 4000 LT of water entered the ship—which gave her a 4–4.5 degree list to port, and forced her to stop for about ten minutes.
-While she was immobilized, a Blenheim bomber dropped a bomb that landed near her stern; the blast caused further, minor damage to stern.
+While she was immobilized, a Blenheim bomber dropped a bomb that landed near her stern; the blast caused further, minor damage to the stern.

 The damage control parties had great difficulty in controlling and reducing the flooding, as they could use only emergency hand pumps.
 Some forward and starboard voids were counter-flooded to reduce the list.
 In the meantime, engine room personnel were able to restart the starboard shafts and steering could be effected with the backup hand-steering gear.
 After she got back underway, she was able to slowly increase her speed to 20 kn using only her starboard shafts.
 While the Italian fleet was withdrawing, Formidable launched another air strike of nine Swordfish in an attempt to slow Vittorio Veneto down.
 But instead of hitting the Italian battleship, they struck the cruiser Pola, leaving her dead in the water.
 Vittorio Veneto returned to port while two cruisers and several destroyers were detached to protect Pola; all three cruisers and two destroyers were sunk in a furious night action at very close range with the battleships Valiant, Warspite, and Barham.
 Vittorio Veneto meanwhile reached Taranto on 29 March, where repairs lasted until July.
 She was not fully operational again until August.